larrybotha/boot-dev-c-memory-management/README.md

   - the memory allocations for arguments to the function
   - the memory allocations for variables local to the function
-- each time a function is called, a _stack pointer_ is moved forward the appropriate distance in memory from its current address to accommodate stack frame
+- each time a function is called, a _stack pointer_ is moved forward the appropriate distance in memory from its current address to accommodate the stack frame
 - each successive function call pushes a stack frame onto the stack, and each time a function returns, that function's frame is popped off of the stack